Qucs/qucs/README.md

  * ADMS can be installed from a released tarball (>= 2.3.0).
 To use an already available `admsXml` pass the option `--with-mkadms=[path/to/admsXml]` to the `./configure` script

+## Binary Installation

+Some of the platform specific pre-compile binary packages containing installers can be found at <https://sourceforge.net/projects/qucs/files/qucs-binary/>.